frbennett/esmdapy/docs/index.md

+# Welcome to ESMDAPY
+esmdapy is a program

 ## Purpose

 SPOTPY is a Python framework that enables the use of Computational optimization techniques for calibration, uncertainty and sensitivity analysis techniques of almost every (environmental-) model.
 The package is puplished in the open source journal PLoS One: